codenet/col733-cloud/storage-zookeeper.md

 What happens to the watched requests if the session server dies?
 Zookeeper client library remembers all the watch requests and the version number of znode when it was watched.
 Every write to znode increases its version number.
-When the client connects to a new server, it sends it all the watch requests.
+When the client connects to a new server, it sends all the watch requests to the new server.
 The new server immediately sends back notifications for the watch requests whose version numbers are now older than the version numbers of the znode.

 # Summary
 Zookeeper is a very widely used storage system for doing coordination.
 It relaxes linearizability and allows stale reads to improve read throughput.
+Watches help decoupling writers from readers; writers just write to Zookeeper, readers are notified by Zookeeper.
+Due to monotonic reads, when a client gets notified, it can confidently read other znodes too without worrying about stale reads.

-Watches, ephemeral, sequential znodes form powerful APIs for different types of coordination.
-Distributed locking can be implemented with Zookeeper but programmers need extreme care using distributed locks, since they do not provide the regular safety guarantees we are accustomed to.
+Ephemeral, sequential znodes are powerful for implementing group membership and distributed locks without the herd effect.
+Distributed locking can be implemented with Zookeeper but programmers need extreme care using such locks, since they do not provide the regular safety guarantees we are accustomed to.